+The amendments are effective for annual reporting periods beginning on or after 1 January 2024, with early application permitted.
 The application of the amendments is not expected to have significant impact on the financial position and performance of the Group.

-Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2021)
+Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020)